JiajunHuang1999/jiajunhuang1999.github.io/_pages/markdown.md

 --- -->

 ### About the Advisor
-Jiajun Huang will join the College of AI, Cybersecurity, and Computing at the University of South Florida (USF) as an Assistant Professor in Fall 2025 and is recruiting **3-4 Ph.D. students** for Fall 2025, Spring 2026, or Fall 2026.
+Jiajun Huang will join the College of AI, Cybersecurity, and Computing at the University of South Florida (USF) as an Assistant Professor in Fall 2025 and is recruiting **2-3 Ph.D. students** for Spring 2026 and Fall 2026.
 Jiajun earned his Bachelor's degree from the University of Electronic Science and Technology of China (UESTC) and the University of Glasgow (First-Class Honors) in 2021 and will receive his Ph.D. in Computer Science from the University of California, Riverside (2022-2025).
 His research interests span **high-performance computing and communication**, **high-performance deep learning**, **parallel & distributed computing**, and **big data management & analytics**.
 He has published over ten papers in **top-tier** computer systems conferences such as **SC**, **ICS**, **IPDPS**, and **SIGMOD**, and won the **First Place Award** in the ACM Student Research Competition at SC'23.
 He actively collaborates with **U.S. national laboratories**, and admitted students will have access to some of the world's most advanced supercomputers, including **Frontier (world's 2nd fastest)**, **Aurora (world's 3rd fastest)**, and **NVIDIA supercomputers**.
 Exceptional students will also have the opportunity to intern at national labs during the summer, working alongside leading scientists on cutting-edge research.

 ### About USF & Tampa